 Who we are

-is a well-organized regional healthcare system serving all of central, eastern, and northern Maine.
+is a well-organized statewide healthcare system in Maine.
 Our excellent hospitals offer access to high quality healthcare, while striving for efficiencies that will control costs and stabilize availability.

 provides collection services to commercial businesses, municipalities and healthcare clients including EMHS companies.